 Conclusion

-While RSUs aren’t the most complex compensation instruments, they can get a little tricky without careful planning and consideration of your goals and overall financial situation.
+While RSUs aren’t the most complex compensation instruments, they can get a little tricky without careful planning and consideration of your goals and overall financial situation – that’s why it’s important to understand the RSU meaning and how they work. .
 We recommend that you have a plan for managing RSUs well before they vest, including an understanding of the various tax implications, as well as consideration of how you will diversify your portfolio to protect your investments.
 Consulting with a qualified financial advisor or tax professional can be helpful in making informed decisions regarding your RSUs and overall financial strategy.

 At SK Wealth, our financial advisors are all about helping you make informed choices regarding your complex compensation package and how to plan for your financial future.
 We’ve honed our financial planning process, The Integrated Financial Advantage™, over the past 25 years to offer you our personalized recommendations that empower you to live life with intention, tomorrow and today.
 Both today and tomorrow.